IreneKilgannon/pands-project/README.md

 ## Making a plan
 1. Using a readme for discussion  decided.
 2. background research add some images
-3. write summary statistics to .txt file - done.
+3. write summary statistics to .txt file - [ ] done.
 Discussion next
 4. histograms - created a function, Create a module with all the plotting files?.
 Add discussion
 5. scatter plot /pair plot between all the variables.
 Add discussion
 6. perhaps some linear regression plots.
 Make a start today.
-7. calculate correlation coefficients, fix labels on heatmap. add discussion
+7. calculate correlation coefficients, ~~fix labels on heatmap~~. add discussion
 8. regression analysis https://campus.datacamp.com/courses/introduction-to-regression-with-statsmodels-in-python/simple-linear-regression-modeling?ex=1
 9. machine learning